awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 #### Amazon Pinpoint Administrator<a name="permissions-actions-examples-admin"></a>

-The following administrator policy allows full access to Amazon Pinpoint actions and resources:
+The following policy allows full access to all Amazon Pinpoint actions and resources:

 ```
 {